SaiSwaroopMishra/VSD-Physical-Design-Workshop/README.md

 ## Day 3

-Third day is focused on the design and characterization of one library cell using MAGIC layout tool and ngspice.
+Third day is based on the design and characterization of library cell using MAGIC layout tool and ngspice.

 ### SPICE Simulations (pre-layout)
 - SPICE deck / netlisting